This post may contain affiliate links.

 On a recent trip to Seattle, a friend introduced us to something new, two things actually: giant ice cubes and the Boulevardier Cocktail.
 A giant ice cube melts much slower than its dice-size counterparts, keeping your drink cold longer without watering it down.
 The Boulevardier is a riff on a classic Negroni, swapping whiskey for gin.

 Classic Negronis are made with a simple 1:1:1 ratio of gin, Campari and sweet vermouth and I'll never forget how we came to love them.

 We arrived in Venice, Italy with suitcases full of long sleeve shirts, sweaters and jeans; it was September after all.
-But the weather had other plans – heat and humidity that demanded shorts, sandals and t-shirts.
-It was during that first week of our trip that we discovered both the Negroni and the Campari Spritz.
+But the weather had other plans - heat and humidity that demanded shorts, sandals and t-shirts.
+It was during that first week of our trip that we discovered both the Negroni and the Campari Spritz (or Aperol Spritz).
 In the late afternoon (and sometimes not so late), you would find us at a table outside, people watching and sipping one of these refreshing cocktails.
 Okay, sometimes we had beer, but you get the idea. 😉

 At home, on a hot summer evening that calls for a cocktail, you’re most likely to find us sipping the Ultimate Gin and Tonic or a French 75 Cocktail.
 But we liked these cocktails well enough to add them to the rotation.
 I thought we had a full drink repertoire, but this Boulevardier cocktail recipe is a worthy addition.
 It’s just as refreshing as the Negroni, but a little less bitter – smooth, balanced.